evolvable-by-design/utify/README.md

 * Google OAuth for authentication
 * Google API for profile data
 * You Tube API for You Tube data
-* Passport as middle wear for Google OAuth
+* Passport as middle-wear for Google OAuth
 * JSON WT for client session
 * Local Storage options
 * Express Servers